Aeonium cuneatum

 Aeonium cuneatum is a succulent species of flowering plant in the family Crassulaceae.
+It is native to the island of Tenerife in the Canary Islands.
 It has a large leaf rosette and no stem.
 The leaves are smooth but have a grey shine to the upper surface which can be rubbed.
 It offshoots easily which makes a large group of Aeoniums across the ground.
 The flower is yellow and more open than the flowers of some other Aeonium species.

 The Latin specific epithet cuneatum means "wedge-shaped;" this refers to the shape of the leaves.